 A property valuation is not the same as a property survey.
 Homebuyers must get an RICS building survey, so you know the extent of the property’s condition.
 You do not want to purchase a property and then discover it’s several defects and spend thousands on repairs.
 To avoid this, you’d want to hire a Surrey surveyor.

-Once you have the final report, you can then make an informed decision whether you want to purchase the Surrey property.
+Once you have the final report, you can then make an informed decision whether you want to purchase.
 It will also be beneficial to read our advice on negotiating a house price down after a survey.